 Thinking about cancer or dealing with cancer risk can be scary or overwhelming, but we believe that receiving information and resources is comforting, empowering, and lifesaving.

-Experts do not know the exact effect of diet on hereditary cancer risk.
-It is challenging to prove that specific foods affect cancer risk and research on diet and cancer risk is often inconclusive.
-Research shows that plant-based, high-fiber foods provide nutrients known as phytochemicals andantioxidants.
-These benefitial chemicals may protect cells and help repair DNA damage.
-Vegetables like broccoli, brussel sprouts, cauliflower and fruits and vegetables which are red, orange, or purple in color contain these compounds.
+Research in women of average risk supports the potential benefits of a healthy diet; however, experts do not know the exact effect of diet on hereditary cancer risk.
+Proving that specific foods affect cancer risk is challenging, and studies of diet and cancer risk are often inconclusive.
+Research shows that plant-based, high-fiber foods provide phytochemicals and antioxidants; nutrients that contain beneficial chemicals that may protect cells and help repair DNA damage.
+Vegetables like broccoli, Brussels sprouts, cauliflower, and fruits and vegetables that are red, orange, or purple contain these compounds.

 Researchers are exploring the effects of different foods and phytochemicals on cancer risk in high-risk people; so far, no single nutrient has proven to lower cancer risk in people with hereditary mutations.
 The American Institute for Cancer Research (AICR) recommends meals that consist of two-thirds or more fruits, vegetables, beans and whole grains, and one-third or less of lean protein.
 One study that observed women with BRCA mutations found those who ate a varied diet had a lower breast cancer risk.